-Units impacted The whole University.
+The whole University

-The newly formed Academic Safety Committee (which is an amalgamation of the existing Biosafety Committee, Radiation Safety Committee, Science Safety Committee and addition of a Travel Safety Committee), which includes representatives from Science Stores, key subject matter expert stakeholders, as well as Health, Safety and Wellness, continue to be consulted and provide recommendations on lab issues such as spill response, the purchase, use, storage and disposal of hazardous chemicals and materials on campus as well as other lab related hazards and practices.
-Health, Safety and Wellness is responsible for the management of the external hazardous waste disposal contract.
+The newly formed Academic Safety Committee (which is an amalgamation of the existing Biosafety Committee, radioactive and biohazardous Radiation Safety Committee, Science Safety Committee and addition of a Travel Safety Committee), which includes representatives from Science Stores, key subject matter expert stakeholders, as well as Health, Safety and Wellness, continue to be consulted and provide recommendations on lab issues such as spill response, the purchase, use, storage and disposal of hazardous chemicals and materials on campus as well as other lab related hazards and practices.
+Health, Safety and Wellness is responsible for the waste disposal contract.
 Since occupancy of MIWSFPA Health, Safety and Wellness is managing the environmental oversight of the property: